g1eny0ung/blog/content/posts/hugo-tutorial-series-1-meta-tags-for-seo/index.md

 <!--more-->

-This a an experimental article in my Hugo tutorial series.
+This is an experimental article in my Hugo tutorial series.
 I will show you how to add SEO related meta tags to your Hugo site, with a real-world example.

 ## Before starting

-For anybody who is not familiar with SEO, it stands for Search Engine Optimization.
+For anybody unfamiliar with SEO, it stands for Search Engine Optimization.
 It is the practice of increasing the quantity and quality of traffic to your website through organic search engine results.

 For more information, I recommend you to read the [SEO Starter Guide](https://developers.google.com/search/docs/fundamentals/seo-starter-guide) from Google.

 ## How Hugo can help us with SEO

-Hugo provides serval embedded template for generating meta tags, you can find them in [Embedded templates](https://gohugo.io/templates/embedded/).
+Hugo provides several embedded templates for generating meta tags, you can find them in [Embedded templates](https://gohugo.io/templates/embedded/).
 Some of them are useful for SEO, such as `opengraph.html`.